Matiasferro19/Matiasferro19/README.md

 ---
 [![](https://visitcount.itsvg.in/api?id=Matiasferro19&icon=0&color=0)](https://visitcount.itsvg.in)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-💫 About Me
-👋 Hi!
-I'm Matias

-I'm a self-taught developer with a passion for programming and creative projects.
-I'm currently looking for job opportunities in web development or general programming.
-I'm excited to learn, work in teams, and build solutions that make a real impact.

-🚀 About Me
-🎯 Actively seeking a job as a developer (remote or hybrid).

-💻 I specialize in JavaScript, HTML, CSS, jQuery, Bootstrap, PHP, and WordPress.

-🔧 I develop personal projects like custom websites for events, small businesses, and more.

-🧠 I'm constantly learning new tools and technologies to improve my skills.

-🛠️ Technologies and Tools I Use
-Languages: JavaScript, HTML5, CSS3, PHP

-Frameworks & Libraries: jQuery, Bootstrap

-CMS: WordPress

-Tools: GitHub, Figma, VSCode

-Others: Responsive design, web layout

-📫 Contact
-If you're looking for someone eager to grow, share ideas, and work on real projects, feel free to contact me!

-📧 Email: matias.ferro19@gmail.com

-📱 WhatsApp: +54 11 3037-0463

-💬 Discord: @matiasf19

-🧑‍💻 GitHub: github.com/Matiasferro19

 💼 I'm ready to join a team and contribute with everything I know — and everything I’m still excited to learn!
 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->